zenirc/zenircbot/docs/install.rst

     This version of the bot is less battle tested than the node version.
 This doesn't mean you shouldn't use it, just know that these instructions may change in the near future.
+Also it doesn't use all of the options in the ``bot.json``

 To start with you'll need to install Python_, virtualenv_ and Redis_ (all three provided by your OS package manager).
 Once you have those